jup-ag/token-list/pull_request_template.md

 - [ ] I did not modify unrelated code.
 - [ ] My change matches the format in the file (no spaces between fields).
 - [ ] My token is already live and trading on Jupiter.
 - [ ] !!!
-I read the README section on Community-Driven Validation and will introduce my project to the community in discord.
+I read the README section on Community-Driven Validation and will get community support on Twitter.